<check against delivery>

 And, with decades of transformative work, including the trailblazing work of previous Chairs and CEOs, DCA’s voice will continue to encourage us all to shape our nation.

-I have often been in the audience for this event.
-In 2018, I was here to listen to former Prime Minister Julia Gillard, and again in 2019 when former High Court of Australia Justice Michael Kirby delivered the Oration.
+I have often been where you are, in the audience for this event.
+In 2018, I was here to listen to former Prime Minister Julia Gillard, and again in 2019 when former High Court Justice Michael Kirby delivered the Oration.

 Other eminent Australians have delivered the Oration, including Professor Tom Calma AO, Jess Hill and Stan Grant.

 We have heard a little about her life and career already.
-Those of us who knew her well, still miss her deeply.
+Those of us who knew her well, miss her profoundly and deeply.

-I came to know Anna after a previous DCA CEO, Nareen Young, brought us together to invite us both to take on board governance roles at the DCA.
+I came to know Anna through the DCA, after a previous DCA CEO, Nareen Young, brought us together to invite us both to take on board governance roles at the DCA.

 And it was Anna, as Chair of DCA, who taught me about the power of rigor, verve, pragmatism, and persistence in the successful pursuit of diversity at the highest levels, often against the greatest odds.